okeeffed/developer-notes/manual/Linguistics/Elements-Of-Style.md

 ### Nouns

-A naming word.
-Exampes include the names of people, places, things.
+A word to identify any of a class of people, places, things (common) or a particular name of one of these (proper).

 ### Verbs